University of Exeter

 The information on this page is intended to give you some guidance on how to request modules.
 However, please be aware that the availability and specifications of modules may be subject to change between now and the start of teaching.
 The timetable is not finalised until near the start of your semester, so it is not possible to confirm the exact timings of classes until then.

 We do our very best to give you the modules you request, but we cannot guarantee them until you have arrived at Exeter.
 So if a module which you are planning to take is no longer available, or you have clashes on your timetable, don't worry!
 It is possible to change modules before and during the first two weeks of term.
-If you need to do this, you can come and speak to our Study Abroad team for more information and we will try to help you.
+If you need to do this, please contact our Inbound team for more information and we will try to help you.